 - Home Cleaning

-That’s it for today, Moppers.
-Enjoy your weekend, and we’ll chat with you all again next week.
-Until then, stay safe, and stay clean!
+That’s all for today, Moppers.
+Have a great weekend, and we’ll chat with you again next week.
+Until then, stay safe…and stay clean!